Wilfred/wilfred.github.com/_posts/2014-09-06-comparative-macrology.markdown

       (eval template)))
 {% endhighlight %}

-`each-it` also suffers from a lack of quasiquotes (if there's a nicer way to write this, please let me know). newLisp is unhygienic, so we don't need to do any extra work to capture `it`.
+`each-it` also suffers from a lack of quasiquotes. newLisp is unhygienic, so we don't need to do any extra work to capture `it`.

 ## R5RS Scheme (1998)

 A major selling point of Scheme's macro system, in contrast to earlier systems, is that it's hygienic by default.
 Instead of a function with quasiquotes, `syntax-rules` is a 'pattern language'.
-This is declarative and slightly magical.
+This is declarative and slightly magical when you first encounter it.

 {% highlight scheme %}
 (define-syntax swap!